Anna Pavlovna of Russia

 Anna Pavlovna of Russia (Анна Павловна /ru/; Anna Paulowna /nl/; – 1 March 1865) was Queen of the Netherlands by marriage to King William II of the Netherlands.
 She was a Russian patriot who upheld a strict royal etiquette in the Netherlands, where she never felt at home, and identified more as an imperial Russian grand duchess than a Dutch queen.
 She had no political influence, but was active within charity.

-She is the grandmother of Wilhelmina of the Netherlands, via her eldest son, William III.
+She is the paternal grandmother of Wilhelmina of the Netherlands, via her eldest son, William III.